 Sampling

-The Companies provided data on all households that received program supported CACs installed in 2011 and 2012, including any initiated through HES or independently of that program.
-Table 2-2 presents the final program population data.
-In total, 6,557 rebates were provided across the two years.
-Approximately 73% of statewide activity during this time participated through CL&P (4,773) with the remainder having participated through UI (1,784).
+For the impact evaluation, the Companies provided data on all households that received rebated CACs installed in 2011 and 2012, whether or not through HES in-home services.
+Table 3-2 presents the final program population data.
+According to the records a total of 6,557 rebates were provided across the two years.
+Based on these records, it appears that approximately 73% of statewide activity during this time participated through CL&P (4,773) with the remainder having participated through UI (1,784).